ombre-projects/OmbreAndroidWallet/README.md

-# SumoWallet
+# OmbreWallet
-An Android Sumokoin Wallet
+An Android Ombre Wallet

 ### Quickstart
-- Download the APK for the most current release [here](https://github.com/SadBatman/sumowallet/releases) and install it
+- Download the APK for the most current release [here](https://github.com/ombre-projects/OmbreAndroidWallet) and install it
 - Run the App and select "Generate Wallet" to create a new wallet or;
 - Alternatively recover an existing wallet from memnemonic seed.
 - See the [FAQ](doc/FAQ.md) for more info.